amrtarek-dev/knowledge/5-Cybersecurity/1-CISSP.md

 Optimizes data security by ensuring effective tools, systems, and process are in place to protect the organization's assets and data.
 - Shared Responsibility: All individuals within an organization take an active role in lowering risk and maintaining both physical and virtual security.
 Having policies that enables the users to recognize and report security concers.
+- Threat modeling
+- Least privilege
+- Defense in depth
+- Fail securely
+- Separation of duties
+- Keep it simple
+- Zero trust
+- Trust but verify

 ## 4. Communications and Network Security
 Manage and secure physical networks and wireless communications.